prats3992/Project/README.md

 # Project
 #Basic Version of WhatsApp just with both users on same system (Sorry)
-#Folder also includes Encryption-Decryption Files
+#Folder also includes Encryption-Decryption Files that encrypt and decrypt given strings.